 Making the decision to go to treatment for substance abuse can definitely be the right choice for an addict.
 But sometimes the understanding of what “rehab” is all about can be confusing, since many programs are like a revolving door.
-So, do you know what an effective substance abuse rehabilitation program like Adult & Teen Challenge is really like?
+So, do you know what an effective substance abuse rehabilitation program is really like?
 There are many myths about substance abuse rehabs in Charlotte, North Carolina and other locations.

 While all rehabs have a common set of treatments, each rehab is unique.
 Results can be highly affected mostly by the length of stay in the program.
 Short-term rehabs rarely work.
 The most effective rehabs will last several months, not a few days, since it requires that long to reteach them truth, positive thinking and responsibility for a successful future.

 Each drug or alcohol abuser has a different life experience with drugs and alcohol.
 What triggered the initial use and subsequent addiction can be quite different for different people.
 So, getting to the bottom of it will often take different approaches and some initial therapy.
-Addictions are often initially caused by a hurt or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be eliminated.
+Addictions are often initially caused by an emotional or physical pain, or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be eliminated.
 Often called “dual-diagnosis” treatment, this combined therapy is essential, but not provided in all rehabs.

 Addictions are affected by a portion of the brain referred to as the Mesolimbic Dopamine System.
 This system is not something that a person can consciously manage.
 So, it is impossible for an addict to discern how to stop their addiction.
 Whether or not the addict opened the door to the addiction in the first place is irrelevant to their option to stop it.
 Once Pandora’s Box is opened, it takes more than the addict alone to stop it.